 • Bills were paid, and all our legal obligations were fulfilled.

 While in my second term as a commissioner, we left $81 million in the pockets of taxpayers.
 In four years, the tax portion of the Ada County budget increased a total of $3.1 million – just 3.7 percent, the amount generated by new construction.
-In the five years since I have been off the Board, the tax portion of the Ada County budget has ballooned by a whopping $35.5 million – more than 41 percent!
+In the six years I have been off the Board, the tax portion of the Ada County budget has ballooned by a whopping $41 million – more than 51 percent!

 • Return the county to a zero-based budgeting system, in which every expense must be justified periodically, to stop wasteful spending and reduce property taxes